 Patients at Taussig also benefit from the research that is conducted throughout the Cleveland Clinic system.
 The researchers and physicians here conduct many projects, including clinical trials which allow patients access to experimental treatments.
-These trials are used with real patients to determine if a new treatment is safe and effective.
+These trials are used with actual patients to find out if a new treatment is effective and safe.

 The experts at the Cancer Institute are dedicated to the best patient care, which includes so much more than just administering treatment.
-The care for patients extends to the research that is done here, to provide patients with better options for treatment and to extend their lives, and it also extends to the way new doctors are educated and trained for excellence.
+The care for patients extends to the research done here to provide patients with better options for treatment and extend their lives, and it also extends to the way new doctors are trained and educated for excellence.

 Beyond the actual treatment plan given to each patient here, Taussig also offers several extra support services to provide patients with the best care.